-Peru is an incredible country, rich in both cultural and ecological diversity.
-It has a fascinating history spanning millennia, from pre-Columbian civilizations like the Moche and Huari to the Incan Empire, and through the Spanish Colonial period to today’s modern Republic.
-We hope you are as excited to visit Peru as we are to have you!
+Peru has a fascinating history spanning millennia, from pre-Columbian civilizations like the Moche and Huari to the Incan Empire, and through the Spanish Colonial period to today’s modern Republic.
+With such a rich array of interesting destinations and tourist attractions, Peru has so much to offer the modern-day traveler.

 Cusco is a fascinating city, once the capital of the Inca Empire.
 Located in the Southern Sierras, Cusco is a Unesco World Heritage Site and is one of Peru‘s most visited cities as it is the largest and most comfortable city from which tourists can visit Machu Picchu, the Sacred Valley of the Incas, and other Inca sites in the region.